- Tue, 10/13/2020 - 15:50

 The fact that most foods don't yield sufficient nutrients is compounded because, nowadays, to stay healthy, we need more nutrients than ever before.
 The modern food supply is contaminated with pesticides, herbicides and chemicals, and we also have to contend with environmental pollutants in the water and air, such as carbon monoxide, lead and mercury.
 This constant attack on our metabolism and immune system increases our demand for vitamins and minerals.

 While there's no single 'cure-all' supplement, Graeme recommends - and takes- four core supplements daily.
-The first is a multivitamin powder drink.
-The second is omega 3, which boosts the cardiovascular system, reduces inflammation and is an essential for concentration, balanced moods and supple skin.
+The first is a multivitamin.
+The second is omega 3, which boosts the cardiovascular system and is an essential for concentration, balanced moods and supple skin.
 The third is a probiotic to boost the immune and digestive systems.
-"A probiotic will halve the number of times you fall ill- it's really worth taking, just to be well for more days of the year," says Graeme.

-"Be aware that not a lot happens immediately on a supplement programme; a few symptoms drop away and you feel better more often and you fall ill less often- and that's about it," he adds.
+"Be aware that not a lot happens immediately on a supplement programme; a few symptoms drop away and you feel better more often- and that's about it," he adds.
 "It's more about what doesn't happen- disease."

 "You are best to have regular blood checks that monitor your nutrient levels so you know exactly which supplements to take," he says.
 "Also, blood tests may reveal excess levels, which can be harmful.
-For instance, overloading on iron can lead to liver disease, heart problems and diabetes."
+For instance, overloading on iron can lead to liver and heart problems."